netdata/netdata/docs/overview/why-netdata.md

 -   **Visual anomaly detection** with a UI/UX that emphasizes the relationships between charts.
 -   **Customizable dashboards** to pinpoint correlated metrics, respond to incidents, and help you streamline your workflows.
--   **Distributed metrics in a centralized interface** to help users or teams trace complex issues between distributed nodes.
+-   **Distributed metrics in a centralized interface** to assist users or teams trace complex issues between distributed nodes.

 ## Comparison with other monitoring solutions